Ewocker/roman-numeral-converter/README.md

 TODO: bazel to make image use nonroot 65532 by default, currently this need to be specified when starting container with the container runtime.

 # Metrics, Alerts, and Monitoring
 Nodejs application default metrics are collected and exposes through `/metrics` endpoint path.
 The format is simple text-based exposition format that prometheus accepts.
+Alerts definitions are located in `/kubernetes/prometheus/alerts.yaml`.

+Sample grafana dashboard that is compatible with exposed metrics can be found [here](https://github.com/RisingStack/example-prometheus-nodejs/blob/master/grafana-dashboard.json).

 >💡 If application is exposed to external in production, one should expose another port for metric endpoint and place necessary network control for it.

 ## Application Metric
 These application metrics are located in `src/model/metric.js`.
-- http_request_duration_seconds: Duration of HTTP requests in microseconds
+- http_request_duration_ms: Duration of HTTP requests in microseconds
 - cache_sync: Number of times cache sync occurs
 - cache_error: Number of times cache errors